New Presbyopic Implant in Eye (PIE) technology allows you to see near & far without glasses in each eye!

 PIE is superior to multifocal contact lenses

 Detection Analysis: IOL Master or Lenstar bio-metric devices measure the length and shape of the eye.
-They utilize advanced formulae to help determine the power of the Presbyopic Implant need to get the optimum outcome.
+They utilize advanced formulae to help determine the power of the Presbyopic Implant in eye need to get the optimum outcome.

 Equipment For Surgery: Recent generation machines like Centurion by Alcon, Stellaris Elite by Bausch & Lomb and Whitestar Signature Pro by Johnson & Johnson are necessary.